 As they collect evidence, digital forensics experts will analyze the collected evidence to trace the origin of fraudulent emails and identify perpetrators.

 If individuals involved in the scam were American or based in the United States, the DOJ can then bring charges against individuals or groups involved in the email fraud.
 Otherwise, if the phisher was overseas, federal agencies will refer the case to their counterparts in their respective countries.
+If you think you might be under federal investigation, it’s crucial that you contact a fraud attorney as soon as possible.

 Email fraud cases typically result in wire fraud charges